You can vote if you are:

 - 645-4610 (Rankin Inlet) or 1-800-267-4394 (Toll-free in Canada)

 How Do I Get on the Voters List?

 There are three ways to get on the Voters List:

 - Complete your registration online using the Voter Registration Portal.

 - Complete the Voter Registration Form the website.
 Print, sign and email it with 2 pieces of ID.

 - Complete the form when you go to vote.
 You may need to provide identification.

 To change or correct your information on the Voters List:

 - Complete the Change and Correct Form online.
-Then, print it and send it to Elections Nunavut.
+Then, print it and send it to us by fax or mail.